vesko-vujovic/vesko-vujovic.github.io/content/posts/duckdb-in-postgres.md

 ```

 Running our analytical query in standard PostgreSQL was painfully slow, taking **81.8 seconds** to complete.
-The same query with DuckDB's executed in **52.190 miliseconds**.
-That is 1500x faster.
+The same query with DuckDB was executed in **52.190 milliseconds**. **That is 1500x faster**.

 If you take this test to another level they say this: